pulumi/registry/themes/default/content/registry/packages/kubernetes/_index.md

 ## Pulumi Kubernetes Provider

 The Kubernetes provider for Pulumi can be used to provision any resources available in the Kubernetes API.
-The Kubernetes provider must be configured with a `kubeconfig` or other credentials to connect to a taret Kubernetes cluster.
+The Kubernetes provider must be configured with a `kubeconfig` or other credentials to connect to a target Kubernetes cluster.

 ### Getting Started